 Traditional SEO writing is a reality of the modern internet however with the advent of web 2.0 we are no longer completely at the mercy of the machinations of the search engines.
 As a result I suggest spending time building your networks and writing content that is useful to people.
 Bots don’t have friends and don’t click on ads.
 I kinda feel sorry for them sometimes.

-Unleash Evernote's Real Power in just 24 hours and take charge of Your Desk, with Evernote Essentials!
+Unleash Evernote's Real Power in just one day and take charge of Your life, with Evernote Essentials!